kai-li-1994/garment-variant-dataset/README.md

 # Harmonized garment-variant dataset for textile sorting and fibre-to-fibre recycling analysis

-This repository contains a curated garment-variant dataset and preprocessing pipeline derived from publicly accessible online product pages of two major fast-fashion retailers, H&M and Uniqlo, in the United Kingdom and Australia.
+This repository contains a curated garment-variant dataset and preprocessing pipeline derived from publicly accessible online product pages of H&M and Uniqlo in the United Kingdom and Australia.

 The dataset was developed to support garment-level analysis of textile sorting compatibility, preprocessing requirements, and potential barriers to fibre-to-fibre recycling.
-It provides harmonized information on product identifiers, retailer region, colour-specific variants, material composition, normalized material names, normalized garment categories, normalized component structures, and derived rule-based analytical inputs.
+It provides harmonized information on product identifiers, retailer region, colour-specific variants, material composition, normalized material names, normalized garment categories, normalized component structures, and derived analytical inputs.

 The final dataset file is: